nuxeo/nuxeo-drive/README.rst

 from the Continous Integration.

-Ubuntu/Debian (and other Linux variants) Client
+Ubuntu/Debian (and Other Linux Variants) Client
 -----------------------------------------------
 The ``.deb`` package of the client is not yet available.
 In the mean time you can install it from source.